bigeasy/register/diary/design.markdown

 Do I add an `error`, `redirect` and `reroute` method to the response object or do I create a new `register` object?
 I belive the latter, for now.
 The `response` object is like a global namespace.

+## Inbox

+Testing execution, need to export the execute function, I believe, and use a mock standard out and standard error.